jaronheard/jaronheard.github.io/_posts/2016-11-20-skateboarder.markdown

 project-date:
 client: <a href="https://www.unicode.org/">The Unicode Consortium</a>
 category: Miscellaneous
-description: <a href=https://www.unicode.org/L2/L2016/16378-skateboarder-emoji.pdf>I submitted the initial Emoji proposal for a "Skateboarder" emoji</a> for the Unicode Consortium.
+description: I submitted the <a href=https://www.unicode.org/L2/L2016/16378-skateboarder-emoji.pdf>initial Emoji proposal for a "Skateboarder" emoji</a> for the Unicode Consortium.
 This "well formed proposal" was accepted without revisions by the Unicode Emoji Subcomittee and the skateboarder emoji is included in Unicode 11.1, with a release in 2018.

 ---